amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ~~~
 {: .output}

-We can find the folder that hold the last piece of the filepath.
+We can find the folder that holds the last piece of the filepath.
 ~~~
 os.path.dirname(kittypath)
 ~~~
 {: .language-python}

 ~~~
-/Users/benjaminturkus/Desktop/CoolStuff
+/Users/username/Desktop/CoolStuff
 ~~~
 {: .output}

-We can do both of the last two actions at once.
+We can perform both of the last two actions at once.
 ~~~
 os.path.split(kittypath)
 ~~~
 {: .language-python}

 ~~~
-('/Users/benjaminturkus/Desktop/CoolStuff', 'qckitty.gif')
+('/Users/username/Desktop/CoolStuff', 'qckitty.gif')
 ~~~
 {: .output}